 Why is Knowing Your Ancestor’s Homeland Important for Your Genealogy Travels?

-Proper research about your ancestor’s homeland is an essential part of any genealogical travel.
+Proper research about your ancestor’s homeland is essential to any genealogical travel.
 It is important you do your research on your ancestor’s hometown before you start your travels to that location.
-If you are not sure where to start looking, consider getting a DNA test.
+If you are unsure where to start looking, consider getting a DNA test.

 You can find out more about your ancestor’s homeland by reading our blog Genealogy Travel: Why Knowing Your Ancestor’s Homeland Is Important by clicking here.